AdaCore/gnatstudio/docs/users_guide/extending.rst

   External tools usually display error messages for the user that are associated with specific locations in specific files.
-For example, the GPS builder itself analyzes the output of :program:`make` using this information.
+For example, the GNAT Studio builder itself analyzes the output of :program:`make` using this information.

   You can do this done for your own tools using the shell command